Home

 MioLog is built around everyday play: pick a backlog game, scan your shelf, keep session notes, and revisit the little wins that made the year yours.

 Your current games get the cozy front seat.
-Switch between active journeys and tuck away quick notes before the little moments wander off.
+Switch between active games and tuck away quick notes before the little moments wander off.

 A cover-first shelf for the whole pile: backlog, finished games, paused adventures, and whatever is quietly waiting its turn.

-Every game gets its own little page: status, metadata, time, review, and the play-log trail that makes the journey yours.
+Every game gets its own little page: status, metadata, time, review, and the play-log trail that makes it yours.

 When the shelf stares back, Mio can suggest a few games that fit today, with reasons built from your own local library.